What temperature should a home be heated to?

 FYI

 1. The co-owner must send a registered mail with acknowledgement of receipt to the condominium trustee.
-This letter must inform the condominium trustee of the situation and demand that he ensure that the heating system is properly adjusted.
+This letter must inform him of the situation, and demand that he ensure that the heating system is properly adjusted.
+The co-owner can inform the union board of his approach to the trustee.

 Who can help me?